apache/druid/docs/do-not-merge.md

 [#15184](https://github.com/apache/druid/pull/15184)

-## Concurrent compaction (experimental)
+## Concurrent append and replace (experimental)

-When you have automatic compaction enabled, you can use concurrent compaction to compact data as you ingest it.
-Concurrent compaction supports streaming ingestion and JSON-based batch ingestion.
+Druid 28.0.0 adds experimental support for concurrent append and replace.
+This feature allows you to safely replace the existing data in an interval of a datasource while new data is being appended to that interval.
+One of the most common applications of this is appending new data to an interval while compaction of that interval is already in progress.

-For more information, see [Concurrent compaction](https://druid.apache.org/docs/latest/data-management/automatic-compaction#concurrent-compaction).
+For more information, see [Concurrent append and replace](https://druid.apache.org/docs/latest/data-management/automatic-compaction#concurrent-append-and-replace).

-### Concurrent batch APPEND and REPLACE
+Segment locking will be deprecated and removed in favour of concurrent append and replace that is much simpler in design.
+With concurrent append and replace, Druid doesn't lock compaction jobs out because of active realtime ingestion.

+### Task locks for append and replace batch ingestion jobs

-`APPEND` batch ingestion jobs can now share locks.
-This allows you to run multiple `APPEND` batch ingestion jobs against the same time internal. `REPLACE` batch ingestion jobs still require an exclusive lock.
-This means you can run multiple `APPEND` batch ingestion jobs and one `REPLACE` batch ingestion job for a given interval.
+Append batch ingestion jobs can now share locks.
+This allows you to run multiple append batch ingestion jobs against the same time internal.
+Replace batch ingestion jobs still require an exclusive lock.
+This means you can run multiple append batch ingestion jobs and one replace batch ingestion job for a given interval.

 [#14407](https://github.com/apache/druid/pull/14407)

-### Streaming ingestion with concurrent REPLACE
+### Streaming ingestion with concurrent replace

 Streaming jobs reading from Kafka and Kinesis with `APPEND` locks can now ingest concurrently with compaction running with `REPLACE` locks.
-The segment granularity of the streaming job must be equal to or finer than that of the concurrent `REPLACE` job.
+The segment granularity of the streaming job must be equal to or finer than that of the concurrent replace job.

 [#15039](https://github.com/apache/druid/pull/15039)